jd15489/LAMMPS_inputs/input.md

 `bond`/`angle`/`dihedral`/`improper``_style`, these define the foramt fo the parameters for each type of bond.

+`pair_style`, similarly this defines the style of the pair potentials defined in the `data` file.

 `read_data`, this allows you to specify the `data` file or files that should be read in.
 This is where corrdinates and force feilds can be defined.
 More info can be found in `data_file.md`.

 `timestep`, this defines the step size for the simulation.